crystas-sc/survey/README.md

 # No Login Survey
-A Complete in browser survey tool which also provides a secure way of communication.
+A fully in-browser survey app, which provides survey creation and participation with secure communication and visualization without any backend service.

 ## Technology Stack
 * ReactJS